oll-korreckt/grammar/src/markdown/info/elements/phrase/verbPhrase.md

 <!-- #modifiers -->
 ### Modifiers
-Optionally, verb phrases can contain head modifiers which modify the head of the phrase.
-The head modifier should answer one of the following questions:
+Optionally, verb phrases can contain modifiers which modify the head of the phrase.
+Each modifier should answer one of the following questions:
 - when?
 - where?
 - why?
 - in what manner?
 - to what degree?

-Head modifiers are similar to head complements with the distinguishing feature being that head modifiers are not semantically essential whereas head complements are.

 #### Adverbs
 <!-- *verbPhrase.modifiers_adverb -->